 Understanding Dementia and Alzheimer’s Disease

-Dementia is an umbrella term for a set of symptoms that result in impaired thinking and memory.
+Dementia is a broad term for a set of symptoms that result in cognitive impairment and memory loss.
 Alzheimer's disease is a common type of dementia, but there are several others (including Huntington's disease and Parkinson's disease).
+Symptoms of dementia include: